rebelsky/sams-assorted-musings-reflections/joc-course-schedule.md

 * `tr '\t' '~'` translates tabs to tildes.
 * `egrep` is "extended `grep`", a utility for searching files.
-* The first caret (`^`) represents "the start of the line"
+* The first caret (`^`) represents "the start of the line".
 * The `[^~]` represents "anything but a tilde".
 Square brackets represent a set.
-A caret after the left square bracket indicates that it's an anti-set; anything except the next characters.
+A caret after the left square bracket indicates that it's an anti-set, anything except the next characters.
 * The asterisk (`*`) represents "zero or more copies".
-* The parentheses group, just as they do in most languages [5].
+* The parentheses group, just as they do in most languages [8].
   So `([^~]*~)` means "a bunch of characters, not including a tilde, and then a tilde".
 Given the structure of our file, it matches one column.